 |STEEP||STEEP—social, technological, economic, environmental, and political—is a framework for segmenting the environment across dimensions to facilitate scanning and analysis.
 It indicates where an observed change is occurring.|

-The ultimate goal in environmental scanning is to find the “fairy dust” that will ignite new thinking, catalyze action, and engage customers.
+The ultimate goal in environmental scanning is to find the substantial starting points that will ignite new thinking, catalyze action, and engage customers.

-Getting started with environmental scanning requires a clear framework for managing the flow of information.
-Foresight managers must first understand their organization’s current scanning capabilities and define the key objectives.
+Getting started with environmental scanning requires a clear structure for managing the flow of information.
+Foresight managers must first understand their organization’s current environmental scanning techniques and define the key objectives.
 This will help establish the scope of environmental scanning activities and search fields.
-Primary activities include trend and emerging technology scouting, capability supervision, and competitor watch.
+Primary activities include trend and emerging technology scouting, competitor watch, and startup and partner scouting.

 The information and insights collected during these activities are only as good as the sources from which they are derived.
 A rigorous methodology should balance tangible scientific, technological, and social data insights while also recognizing the significance of the intangible, value-driven changes in society.